Introduction: The Allure and Responsibility of Ninja Weapon Training

 Space Requirements

-Your training area must be spacious—at least 10 feet by 10 feet for solo drills, and larger for partner work.
+Your training area must be spacious, at least 10 feet by 10 feet for solo drills and larger for partner work.
 Remove all furniture with sharp corners, tripping hazards like cords, and breakable items such as lamps or electronics.
 Practice outdoors on grass or soft turf when weather permits, but check for rocks, tree roots, or uneven surfaces.
 Indoors, use puzzle mats, tatami, or gym-grade foam flooring to absorb impacts.
+Mark the boundaries of your training zone with tape or cones so you remain aware of your limits.

 Lighting and Ventilation

 Ensure bright, even lighting to avoid shadows that obscure weapon trajectories.
 If training with throwing weapons like shuriken, position targets against a padded backstop.
-Ventilation is important when using spray lubricants on moving parts (e.g., nunchaku chains) or cleaning replicas.
+Ventilation is important when using spray lubricants on moving parts, such as nunchaku chains, or cleaning replicas.
 A small fan or open window helps dissipate fumes.
+Good airflow also keeps you focused and prevents overheating during intense sessions.

 No Distractions or Bystanders

 Training with weapons requires full concentration.
 Keep pets and young children out of the area.
 Inform household members or gym staff when you are training, so they do not accidentally walk into the space.
-Use visual barriers (e.g., curtains or folding screens) if training in a shared room.
+Use visual barriers such as curtains or folding screens if training in a shared room.
+A locked door or a visible warning sign adds an extra layer of protection.
+Distractions are the leading cause of accidents in weapon training.

 Foundational Training Practices